It is really easy to recycle your old electrical items and used household batteries.

 Please remember - items that are too large or not listed above will not be collected.

-Leave any cables and plugs attached to the electrical items.
+Leave any cables and plugs attached to any electrical items and appliances.

 Remove all batteries from electrical items and place the bagged batteries into the carrier bag.